meditationstuff/protocol_1/narrative_writing_bib.md

 	* https://en.wikipedia.org/wiki/Epithet
 	* https://en.wikipedia.org/wiki/Apposition

+* Rosengren, Inger.
+"The thetic/categorical distinction revisited once more."
+(1997): 439-480.
+* Hill, Walter., Bryan Gindoff, and Bruce Henstell.
+Screenplay of the 1975 film "Hard Times".
+*  Hill, Walter and David Giler.
+Screenplay of the 1979 film "Alien".

 <!-- -->

 * Spiegel, Alan Harvey.
 FICTION AND THE CAMERA EYE: A STUDY OF VISUAL FORM IN THE MODERN NOVEL.
 University of Virginia, 1973.